 The British made five separate attempts to push past German positions at the Bois Hugo forest before calling off the attack on September 27.
 One of the many officers reported “missing” after facing machine-gun fire and shellfire from the Bois Hugo was Second Lieutenant John Kipling.
 His body was never found; neither were those of several of his fellow officers.
 Twenty-seven soldiers under their command were also killed.

-Rudyard Kipling, perhaps best-known for his classic children’s novel The Jungle Book (1894), later wrote a haunting elegy to his son, and to the legions of sons lost in the First World War:
+Rudyard Kipling, perhaps best-known for his classic collection of children’s stories The Jungle Book (1894), later wrote a haunting elegy to his son, and to the legions of sons lost in the First World War:

 That flesh we had nursed from the first in all cleanness was given…